solvedDev/VSCode-Minecraft-Suggestions/README.md

+# Outdated
+This pack is outdated.
+If you're looking for up to date auto-completions for Minecraft add-ons, feel free to take a look at the dedicated add-on editor [bridge.](https://github.com/solveddev/bridge./)

 # VSCode-Minecraft-Suggestions
 Autocompletions for Minecraft's entity JSON.
 The descriptions and components were extracted from the official addon documentation.
 You shouldn't completely rely on the autocompletions but most are working quite well.